amandaburtness/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is where you can identify code somewhere else in your code, and use it later.
+It is also a way to store things in your code, like scores and things. it is the function and the loxical scope that goes along with it.

 2. Study the following code, then answer the questions below.

 ```js